difference between passive and active immunity

 Both types of immunity are important in protecting us against infections and diseases.
 Active immunity provides long-term and robust protection against pathogens, while passive immunity can provide immediate but short-lived protection.
 Vaccinations offer an effective way to induce active immunity, helping our bodies build up defenses against a wide range of pathogens.
 Although, passive immunity may be required in certain situations such as during pregnancy, or in healthcare settings, where a rapid immune response is required.
 Understanding the difference between the two can aid in the development and implementation of effective strategies to prevent and treat infections.

-See also difference between top load and front load washing machines
+See also difference between role and profile in salesforce

 Table difference between passive and active immunity